Key Takeaways

 Integrating sensory-focused activities into a child’s daily routines can significantly enhance their ability to self-regulate and navigate their environment more quickly.
 Incorporating sensory bins and homemade playdough can provide essential tactile experiences for children with sensory processing disorders.
 These activities promote sensory integration and foster language development and fine motor skill enhancement.

-To extend the benefits of occupational therapy beyond the clinical setting, it’s crucial to involve parents in the sensory integration process.
+To extend occupational therapy’s benefits beyond the clinical setting, involving parents in the sensory integration process is crucial.
 Establishing a consistent sensory diet that parents can implement at home ensures that therapy continues in the child’s natural environment.
 This consistency is critical to helping children with sensory processing disorders feel more comfortable, regulated, and equipped to tackle the challenges of their daily routines.

 Monitoring Therapy Progress